-Basically, we have pins that connect to the coil (electromagnet), normally open (NO), normally closed (NC), and a common connection (comm).
-A relay has two main circuits—the primary circuit and the secondary circuit.
-The primary circuit is the controlling circuit, and it provides the required current to switch ON or OFF the relay.
+- Primary circuit: the controlling circuit.
+It provides the signal to switch ON or OFF the relay.
 There is an electromagnetic coil that generates a magnetic field when there is a flow of current.
 This magnetic field attracts a movable armature that is in the relay core.
-When we remove power to the coil, the movable armature returns to its original position with the help of a small spring.
+When we remove power from the coil, the movable armature returns to its original position with the help of a small spring.
 At the end of the movable armature is a movable contactor.

-On the other hand, there is a secondary circuit that controls.
+- Secondary circuit: the controlled circuit.
 This is where we connect the load, such as pumps or valves.
 When the movable armature is attracted to the coil, it closes the circuit on the secondary circuit, thereby providing a direct connection between the Comm and the NO pin.

 High Voltage Terminals

 We refer to the relay type described above as a Single Pole Double Throw (SPDT) relay.
 This is because the common connection has a contact that moves between the NO and NC contacts.
 When the relay is OFF, i.e., when there is no power to the coil, the common contact changes position to the NC contact.
 Similarly, when we apply an electric current to the coil, the common contact moves from the NC contact to connect with the NO contact.
 In other words: